farisahamadh/pg-ha-dcs/README.md

 ##### etcd
 etcd is an open source distributed key-value store used to hold and manage the critical information that distributed systems need to keep running.
 Patroni makes use of  etcd to keep the Postgres cluster up and running.

-On pgvm4, update etcd configuration  [/etc/default/etcd](https://github.com/farisahamadh/pgsql-ha/tree/main/config/pgvm4/etcd) with following values.
+On pgvm4, update etcd configuration  /etc/default/etcd using [config/pgvm4/etcd](https://github.com/farisahamadh/pgsql-ha/tree/main/config/pgvm4/etcd) with following values.

 `ETCD_LISTEN_PEER_URLS="http://50.51.52.84:2380"`</br>
 `ETCD_LISTEN_CLIENT_URLS="http://localhost:2379,http://50.51.52.84:2379"`</br>